 Namibia was under German rule for some time.
 Its economy slowly started to improve with diamond mining.
 Later, it developed a thriving tourism sector with people coming from all over the world to experience its wildlife.
 Adventure sports have become another major draw.

-Namibia Travel Medical Insurance for International Travellers – FAQs
+Namibia Travel Medical Insurance for International Travelers – FAQs

 With Namibia travel medical insurance, you can rest easy about any expenses with regards to covered injuries or illnesses during your stay in the country.